 I set up Clarity & Hart as part of the ecological concern of my total work.
 The amazing team at C&H advises on communications, creates designs and provides incredible tracking.
-We also design websites from scratch and improve content on existing websites.
-We are proud to have collaborated with sail cargo companies in Scandinavia, the Netherlands and Central America.
+We also design websites from scratch, e.g. www.grayhoundshipping.com.
+C&H is proud to have collaborated with sail cargo companies in Scandinavia, the Netherlands and Central America.

 - The Raz Club